-Limited Express Hamakaze (はまかぜ) connects Osaka (大阪) with Tottori (鳥取) Kasumi (香住) and Hamasaka (浜坂).
-Even though there is only one round trip, Hakamaze is only train that connects Osaka with Tottori directly by Japan Rail Pass or other JR rail passes without any extra charge.
-Actually the primary train goes to Tottori from Osaka is Limited Express Super Hakuto.
+The Limited Express Hamakaze (はまかぜ) connects Osaka (大阪) and Tottori (鳥取) Kasumi (香住) and Hamasaka (浜坂).
+Even though there is only one round trip, Hakamaze is only train that connects Osaka and Tottori directly by JR Pass without any extra charge.
+Actually the primary train goes to Tottori from Osaka is the limited express Super Hakuto.
 This train is much more frequent and much faster than Hamakaze.
 But this train goes through Non JR line, Chizu Kyuko Railway.
-Therefore you have to pay extra charge if you want to take this train by Japan Rail Pass or other JR passes.
-Please check the post, The fastest access to Tottori from Osaka, Shin-Osaka and Kyoto, Limited Express Super Hakuto to get the details.
+Therefore you have to pay extra charge if you take this train by JR Pass.

 Hashidate connects Kyoto and Miyazu, Amanohashidate and Toyooka.
 This is only train to go directly one of “Three Views of Japan”, Amanohashidate.